gridai/grid-docs/docs/platform/10_known-issues.md

 ### [BYOC](https://docs.grid.ai/platform/custom-cloud-credentials/byoc)
 * Creating runs with the same name across two cluster is currenly supported, but prohibits certain operations against runs/experiments.
 * BYOC can only support instance types with the x86_64 architecture.
+The instance families of the following instance types are known to not be supported due to their architecture: A1, T4g, M6g, C6g, and R6g.

 ### [Artifacts](https://docs.grid.ai/features/runs/artifacts)
 * Artifacts don't sync for fast experiments: We have detected a race condition with short-running experiments, which may cause artifacts not to be properly synced.
 We recommend ensuring your experiments last at least a minute (to be safe).
 You can add sleep if needed as a workaround.